sharmaabhishekk/sharmaabhishekk.github.io/_projects/footage_event_data_sync.md

 ***Detected time: 9 mins and 52 secs***

 If the detected time matches up with the displayed time, then we're doing great so far.
-In the next two functions, we'll write a couple simple functions to load in the Statsbomb JSON file as a dataframe and then use that dataframe to get our event timestamps.
+Our next step is to write a couple simple functions to load in the Statsbomb JSON file as a dataframe and then use that dataframe to get our event timestamps.

 ```python
 def get_event_data(match_id):